 "If the Torah is So Adamant, Then that Must Mean Something Huge" Series: Toeva

-In addition to the regular Comments Policy, my filter is pretty strong, so please use coded language when responding in the comments or else I won’t be able to publish your comments (because if I do, my filter will block access to my own website).
+In addition to the regular Comments Policy, my filter is pretty strong, so please use coded language or symbols ($ or @) or misspelled words when responding in the comments or else I won’t be able to publish your comments (because if I do, my filter will block access to my own website).
 As you’ll see throughout this series, I use coded language myself (which is part of the reason why I use the term "toeva" even though "toeva" can refer to other prohibitions, too).

 Very sorry for any inconvenience!

 WARNING: I make every effort to use delicate language and terms throughout this article, and not to go into detail.
 But the mainstream canards must be addressed directly.
 Even frum people are getting caught up in this, seduced by the pseudo-compassion of the movement’s proponents.
 Some of the anecdotes may be disturbing (I mean, they were for me when I originally heard them) and depending on what you’ve been through, they may even be triggering.

 So please take that into account before reading this series.